jesusxambro/jesusxambro/README.md

 ### Some things about me:

-* :technologist: I'm currently learning Databases at uni.
+* :technologist: I'm currently learning Machine Learning
 * :book: I'm finishing up a Master's in Computer Science.
 * :camera: I'm a photographer and street photography is my favorite genre.
 * :grey_question: Ask me a question!
 I love to share what I've learned.